possee-org/genai-numpy/README.md

 ### 1. AI-Assisted Docstring Suggestions

 Implement a proof-of-concept (POC) for an AI-assisted tool capable of suggesting docstrings and improvements for existing code-base functions and modules.
-The tool should generate PRs that undergo review by students and tech leads to ensure accuracy and usefulness before being proposed to OSS maintainers for inclusion.
+This tool will suggest docstrings and potential enhancements for existing functions and modules.
+The generated pull requests (PRs) will undergo a review process by students and tech leads to guarantee both accuracy and practical value before being presented for potential integration into open-source software (OSS) projects.

 ### 2. AI-Assisted Test Coverage Improvement